 • are interested in the molecular and cellular mechanisms underlying disease

-• are excited about visualizing cells in action using live cell microscopy
+• are excited about visualising cells in action using live cell microscopy

 • have an interest to learn state-of-the-art single cell microscopy